 - Fidgeting or exaggerated hand movements – Small, subtle hand gestures are an effective way to make a point with authority, but big hand movements can be distracting.
 Another habit that can make you seem scattered, insecure, or lacking confidence is fidgeting (including playing with your phone, twirling your hair, or bouncing a pen).

 So, how do you not let your body betray you in an interview situation?
 The first step is awareness — become aware of your habits.
-Ask your friends and family members (or your executive recruiter!) their candid opinions on how you come across non-verbally.
+Ask your friends and family members (or your executive recruiter!) their candid opinions on your non-verbal communication and how you come across.
 Become conscious of your body language and notice how it makes you feel to sit up straighter, to give a firmer handshake, to be more focused and less fidgety.
 It’s amazing how adopting the behaviors of confident people can actually increase your own sense of confidence.
 Try maintaining eye contact versus looking away frequently and see how each action makes you feel.

 The second step is to practice.
-Before you go in for a real, high-stakes interview, conduct a mock interview with someone you trust and have them give you honest feedback.
+Before you go in for a real, high-stakes interview, conduct a mock interview with someone you trust and have them give you honest feedback, including about your non-verbal communication.
 Morgan Samuels consultants conduct extensive interview preparation with our candidates to help them put their best foot forward.
 Watch movies and TV shows and observe how powerful, confident characters carry themselves and try incorporating some of those behaviors into your daily life.

 The bottom line?
 As executive recruiters, we concur that straight posture, sustained eye contact, a firm handshake, and a smile can do more to convey confidence than the most eloquent interview response.
-If you don’t pay attention to this element of communication, you are leaving a very important factor to chance.
+If you don’t pay attention to non-verbal communication, you are leaving a very important factor to chance.